|SOCIETY FOR THE HUMANITIES

 Faculty Fellows are released from, and are expected to decline, the usual departmental, college, or university obligations.
 An exception is normally made for supervision of graduate student research in cases where an interruption would be detrimental to the student.
 Fellows are expected to spend most of their time in research and writing, but they offer a weekly seminar during one semester of their residency on a topic related to their research and in keeping with the Society's focal theme.
 We prefer that these seminars be somewhat experimental and interdisciplinary -- in any case, not what you normally offer to satisfy established curricular requirements of your department.

-1. The names of three referees willing to supply confidential statements.
+3. The names of three referees willing to supply confidential statements.
 One of the referees should be a colleague at Cornell; the other two, scholars at other institutions.
 Please inform your referees of our focal theme, your proposed plans for teaching and research, and ask them to forward their letters either electronically or by post by October 31st.

-4. From the Department Chair, a brief letter of support committing to prior release from teaching and advising upon receipt of a fellowship
+4. From the Department Chair, a brief letter of support committing to prior release from teaching and advising upon receipt of a fellowship.

-7. Short description of the seminars you propose to offer, suitable for the University Course Catalogue
+6. Short description of the seminar you propose to offer, suitable for the University Course Catalogue.

 We must stress the importance of our being able to supply all these materials to the External Advisory Board; it should be obvious that letters from distinguished referees at other institutions are extremely important.
 We might add that the Board generally gives special weight to candidates' descriptions of their proposed research and the contribution it might make to our understanding of the year's theme.

 We hope you will consider becoming a candidate.
 If you would like to apply, please send the above materials by October 31st.
 We shall announce the results of the election of the Faculty Fellows after the meeting of the External Advisory Board in December.